 His research demonstrates the essential part the human ear plays in the control of voice production, in body awareness, and in fine as well as gross motor control (control of our body moving in space).
 In the course of his work, Dr. Tomatis investigated the influence of acquired listening dysfunction on the vocal qualities of singers and on the instrumental performances of musicians.

 Tomatis Listening training via his Electronic Ear (now called the TalksUp® Device) is used by professional singers to tune their voice, improve confidence and reduce performance anxiety because the ear is the gateway to the brain (Central Nervous System).
-And with the Tomatis Listening Assessment using an audiometer, we can see how your ear listens both in bone vibration as well as in space/air.
-If there is a dysfunction that is preventing the ear from becoming the ear of the virtuoso, we can improve that function with listening training specifically designed with you, based on your goals and your listening profile.
+And with the Tomatis Listening Assessment using an audiometer (below), we can see how your ear listens both in bone vibration as well as in space/air.
+If there is a dysfunction that is preventing the ear from becoming the ear of the virtuoso, we can improve that function with listening training specifically designed with you, based on your goals and supported by your listening profile.

 What is a virtuoso?

 The virtuoso is someone who has mastered her voice or musical instrument, knows how to control with maximum exact precision all the parameters of the musical piece she is performing.
 Dr. Tomatis showed that improvement of the auditory skills of a performer, specifically of her self-monitoring through listening, allows her to acquire a greater mastery and innovation of her voice or instrument.
 The Tomatis method, applied to singers and musicians, increases listening ability and leads to an improvement in performing potential.

 With a Tomatis Listening Test, we can see if there is a listening block as well as determining how well you are capable of skilled listening.